nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 To accommodate users with names that contain special characters, such as commas, we plan to update the application to allow names with these characters.
 In the future, the system will support a wider variety of name formats, making it more inclusive and user-friendly.

+#### 8. **Past Lesson Management**
+To enhance lesson organization, we plan to introduce features that clearly distinguish past lessons.
+This will include options to automatically hide completed lessons or display them in a different color for easy identification.
+You will also be able to toggle the visibility of past lessons, allowing them to focus on upcoming schedules while still being able to reference completed sessions if needed.

 --------------------------------------------------------------------------------------------------------------------